Zekun-Cai/Koodos/README.md

 For a detailed explanation of the framework, please refer to the paper. [![Arxiv link](https://img.shields.io/static/v1?label=arXiv&message=CTDG&color=red&logo=arxiv)](https://arxiv.org/abs/2405.16075)

 ## Abstract
-Temporal Domain Generalization (TDG) addresses the challenge of training predictive models under temporally varying domain data distributions.
-Traditional TDG approaches focus on domains collected at fixed, discrete time intervals, which limits their capability to capture the inherent dynamics within continuous-evolving and irregularly-observed temporal domains.
-This work formalizes the concept of Continuous Temporal Domain Generalization (CTDG), where domains are derived from continuous times and are collected at arbitrary times.
-We also propose Koodos to model and optimize the CTDG problem.
+Temporal Domain Generalization (TDG) traditionally deals with training models on domains collected at fixed time intervals, limiting their ability to handle continuously evolving, irregular temporal domains.
+This work introduces Continuous Temporal Domain Generalization (CTDG) and presents Koodos, a model designed to address and optimize this challenge.

 The code and instructions for reproducing the results are provided in this repository.